The Quiet That Remains

 About the Book

-As war once again engulfs Ukraine, The Quiet That Remains offers a timely account of how everyday lives endured a century of occupation, repression, and exile.
-Through the story of one family — psalmists, villagers, refugees — it traces the experience of Ukraine's turbulent twentieth century from below.
+As war once again engulfs Ukraine, The Quiet That Remains offers a powerful and timely portrait of how everyday lives endured a century of occupation, repression, and exile.
+This true, first-hand account of one family – psalmists, villagers, refugees – traces the experience of Ukraine's turbulent twentieth century through ordinary lives.

-Drawing on parish records, Soviet archives, and personal papers, it reveals how Ukrainian identity survived through ritual, memory, and silence.
-From the fall of the Cossack Hetmanate to the Holodomor, Nazi occupation, and Cold War exile in Britain, this story reflects the quiet resilience of millions.
+Drawing on parish records, Soviet archives, and personal papers from early twentieth-century Ukraine, it reveals how Ukrainian identity survived through ritual, memory, and silence.
+From the fall of the Cossack Hetmanate to the Holodomor, Nazi occupation, and Cold War exile in Britain, this book reflects the quiet resilience of millions.

 Rigorous, lyrical, and deeply humane, The Quiet That Remains is a landmark work of history – a rare glimpse into the cost of survival when nations are silenced and the past must be pieced together from fragments.